ckeditor/ckeditor5/docs/installation/plugins/installing-plugins.md

 ## Requirements

-In order to start developing CKEditor 5 you will require:
+To enrich the CKEditor 5 by installing plugins, you will require:

 * [Node.js](https://nodejs.org/en/) 16.0.0+
 * [npm](https://www.npmjs.com/) 5.7.1+ (**note:** some npm 5+ versions were known to cause [problems](https://github.com/npm/npm/issues/16991), especially with deduplicating packages; upgrade npm when in doubt)